- National Statistic: Yes

 Greenhouse gases are effectively transparent to natural light from the sun and relatively opaque to infra-red radiation from the Earth’s surface and atmosphere.
 Therefore, they trap heat within the surface-tropospheric system.
 The Earth effectively emits infra-red radiation to space at an altitude where the atmosphere is minus 19 degrees Celsius on average, but as a result of the greenhouse effect the Earth’s surface temperature is kept at an average of plus 14 degrees Celsius.
 Without this naturally occurring greenhouse effect the Earth’s temperature would be too cold for human life.

-Further information on greenhouse gases can be found in the glossary of the International panel on climate change, IPCC Fourth Assessment Report.
+Further information on greenhouse gases can be found in the glossary of the International Panel on Climate Change, IPCC Fourth Assessment Report, IPCC Fifth Assessment Report and the IPCC Sixth Assessment Report (PDF, 267KB).

 Global atmospheric concentrations of carbon dioxide, methane and nitrous oxide have increased markedly as a result of human activities since 1750 and now far exceed pre-industrial values determined from ice cores spanning many thousands of years.
 There is growing consensus that this rise in greenhouse gas emissions has led to changes in the global atmosphere which have resulted in global warming.